TheSustainabilityConsortium/CommodityMap-Help/CMDataSourcesAttribution.md

 ### CommodityMap Data Sources & Attribution
-CommodityMAp uses publicly available datasets.
+CommodityMap uses publicly available datasets.
 Discovery the source and attribution of each of these datasets below.

 ---
 #### Spatial Agricultural Production Models